Linaro/lava/doc/v2/pipeline-server.rst

      # MASTER_URL="tcp://<lava-master-dns>:5556"
      # LOGGER_URL="tcp://<lava-master-dns>:5555"

+     # Enable IPv6 to connect to the master and logger
+     # IPV6="--ipv6"

+     # Slave hostname
+     # Should be set for host that have random hostname (containers, ...)
+     # The hostname can be any unique string, except "lava-logs" which is reserved
+     # for the lava-logs daemon.
+     # HOSTNAME="--hostname <hostname.fqdn>"

-     # Logging level should be uppercase (DEBUG, INFO, WARNING, ERROR)
+     # Logging level should be uppercase (DEBUG, INFO, WARN, ERROR)
      # LOGLEVEL="DEBUG"

      # Encryption